-The data captured by the packet capture thread is exposed to the front end using JSON since Javascript objects are utilized extensively for rendering the React Components on the site.
-This also allows complete separation of the front and back ends in terms of development as well as usage.
-One could utilize the front end with an alternate packet processing framework exposing the data, as long as the JSON data provided is the same.
+The data captured by the packet capture thread is exposed to the front end using JSON since Javascript objects are used for rendering the components (tables/charts) on the site.
+To implement these charts we utilized the Charts.js library which provides a simple object oriented approach to chart creation using a canvas element and drawing context.
+Interestingly, one could utilize the front end with an alternate packet processing framework exposing the data, as long as the JSON data provided is the same.
 One could also create their own unique front end using the watcher thread application's ReST API.
 These design decisions allow flexibility regarding usage of the limited services currently provided by the back end and a standard for expanding the services provided as development continues.
 While the site could be loaded from a server different from the one the ReST API resides on, we assume that both the site and the asynchronous services reside on the same machine, the "Watcher".